pmanthan009/chess_engine/README.md

 **Author:** Manthan Patel

 ## Overview
 A high-performance chess engine built from scratch in Java.
 This project bypasses traditional array-based board representations in favor of **Bitboards** (64-bit integer mapping) to achieve lightning-fast move generation and collision detection using raw bitwise operations.
+Regularly adding positional heuristics and advanced positional concepts to improve search for better moves.

 ## Current Progress